vsquared101/common-issues-n-fixes/README.md

 6. Navigate to the URL given as base-href in Step (4) to view your application.

 7. To push any new changes make the changes and then repeat Steps (4) and (5).

+## Eclipse short-cuts

+- Use Ctrl + m/M to switch the editor window size

+- Use upper case first letters of class for eg AL for ArrayList with Ctrl + Shift + R/T to open that class

+- Alt + up arrow down arrow to move a piece of code up or down

+- Use Ctrl + T to see the type hierarchy of the selected class

+- Use Ctrl + Shift + L to see a list of all eclipse shortcuts

+- Use Ctrl + Q to go to the last edit performed even if the edit was done in another class

+- Use F3 to open a selected class name

+- Use F4 to open type hierarchy

+- Toggle breadcrumbs  to see the complete path of the file that is open at the top of the edit screen

+- Toggle Mark occurrences to mark all occurrences of a selected variable

+- Use Alt + Shift + M to extract a method using selected lines of code

+- Use Alt + Shift + I to inline the method/ put it back inside the other method

+- Use Alt + Shift + T to open the refactor menu

+- Use Alt + Shift + C to add parameter to a method/change signature of the method

+- Use Alt + Shift + V to move a method from one class / type to another

+- Use Alt + Shift + S to generate code

+- To enable formatting of code on save and not selecting code and manually formatting it use Save actions which can remove unnecessary code, auto format code, etc on save

+- We can create working sets to group projects